Story by Ryan Murdock, Photos by Tomoko Goto

 Our explorations at an end, we stopped at small café perched high on a rocky cove, where we drank cold Ichnusa beer under an umbrella by the sea, and Memphis blues played from the small wooden bar.
 It was our last day in Sardinia and the light was fading fast.
 We still had towels in the car, and so sped down the coast to our favourite beach, where palm trees lined the road.
 The shoreline met the sea beyond a rolling expanse of dunes, not with sand, but with fine translucent grains of quartz-like polished rice.

 We had the beach completely to ourselves so late in the afternoon.
 A breeze came up, but the water held the warmth of the day even as it shifted between pale green and Mediterranean blue.
 In the distance, the silhouette of a ship pointed at Africa, passing somewhere far out to sea.
 I grasped a handful of polished quartz and let the grains trickle through my fingers.
 And I wrote these words in my head, picking up on the whispers of the island’s ghosts, as we the living assisted the imagination of the dead.

 - Ryan Murdock’s column “Adrift on the Continent” appears regularly in Outpost magazine.
-You can also read more of Ryan’s extraordinary travel stories here
+You can read more of Ryan’s original travel stories here